 What is Psoriasis?

 Psoriasis can occur as a result of intestinal permeability (Kharrazian, D., 2013), or perhaps an overproduction of cytokines which are produced naturally by the immune system to stimulate inflammation.
 There is no one reason psoriasis occurs, there are many factors that come into play to result in such a drastic flare-up of inflammation (Pagano, J.O.A., 2008).
 High toxicity in the body and impaired liver function is another major player in the occurrence of psoriasis.
 When the liver, kidney and lungs are overloaded the skin begins to eliminate toxins at an increased level (Freeman, S., 2000) (Holford, P., 2009).

 Who is Affected by Psoriasis

 Although psoriasis affects 2% – 3.5% of the population it is not an even distribution.
 There are parts of the world where the disease is nonexistent, such as on the Samoa islands of Polynesia.
 A study conducted in South America of 25,000 people also found no detection of the illness in any of the test subjects (Menter, A., & Stoff, B., 2010) (Thoman, J., 2014).
 Psoriasis mainly affects Caucasians of the western world (Fry, L., 2004).
 The United Kingdom has a rate of about 1.7%, the United States of America a rate of 2.5-2.6% (the rate affecting African Americans is far less, at a rate of 1.3%).
 Populations that reside close to the Arctic have a rate as high as 12%.
 It is in such cases that we truly see how the lack of sunlight harms the body and potentially propagates this illness.
-To get a more global view, Nigerians experience a rate of 0.8%, particularly psoriatic arthritis, this is an example of how there are other reasons for the development of the disease, China has a rate of 0.3% of their population and India a rate of 0.8% (Menter, A., & Stoff, B., 2010).
+To get a more global view, Nigerians experience a rate of 0.8%, particularly psoriatic arthritis, this is an example of how there are other reasons for the development of the disease.
+China has a rate of 0.3% of its population and India a rate of 0.8% (Menter, A., & Stoff, B., 2010).